jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>April 2024</b></div>
 	<div>We placed 3rd out of 97 and won the best poster award at this year's <a href="https://ectf.mitre.org/">MITRE eCTF</a>.
-Huge thanks to b01lers for this opportunity, and most importantly: nice collaborative work everyone!</div>
+Huge thanks to {% include person_link.html name="b01lers" %} for this opportunity, and most importantly: nice collaborative work everyone!</div>
 </li>

 <li>